Thanksgiving Day, Thurs., Nov. 28 at 8 a.m.

 Turkey Trot is Springfield’s largest timed 5K run/walk of the year and the largest Thanksgiving Day 5K in Missouri, attracting more than 7,000 participants a year.

-Proceeds from the event benefit the Springfield-Greene County Park Board Scholarship Fund and the Developmental Center of the Ozarks.
+Proceeds from the event benefit the Springfield-Greene County Park Board Youth Recreation Scholarship Fund and the Developmental Center of the Ozarks.

-The Scholarship Fund allows youth who quality for free/reduced lunch to participate in Park Board programs, sports, summer camp and other fee-based activities.
-Since 2008, more than 7,000 individual scholarships have been awarded!
+The Scholarship Fund allows youth who quality for free and reduced meals to participate in Park Board programs, sports, summer camp and other fee-based activities.
+Since 2008, more than 8,000 individual scholarships have been awarded!